You have some tests to help your doctor decide if surgery is the best option for you.

 - your sense of smell

 Your surgeon will always try to avoid changing your appearance.
-And keep your breathing, speech and eating as normal as possible.
+They will try to keep your breathing, speech and eating as normal as possible.
 But sometimes this is not possible, and you will have changes to deal with.

 Coming to terms with the changes may be hard at first.
 And you may need some time to get used to them.